 A thorough psycho-social evaluation, coupled with the quantification of withdrawal using withdrawal scales leads to determination of treatment.
 Oftentimes, withdrawal levels are serious enough to raise the risk of seizures or stroke.

 That is why an individual suffering from alcohol dependence should seek treatment immediately.
 Sadly, most individuals addicted to alcohol go through a denial phase where they do not see their alcohol use as a problem.

 Tolerance to alcohol increases over time and most individuals refuse to acknowledge that alcohol use is a problem.
 Use of alcohol has crossed over from casual social drinking to alcohol dependence when a person is unable to stop alcohol consumption despite negative consequences.
 Alcohol use is a problem is it:

 - Leads to financial distress or job loss

 - Produces tremors when consumption is stopped abruptly

-Talking About Alcohol Abuse in a Non-Judgemental Manner
+Talking About Alcohol Abuse in a Non-Judgmental Manner

 Nobody plans to get addicted.
 Dependence on alcohol may develop due to many reasons.
 The recent Mental Health Day opened up dialogues about alcohol dependence, alcohol withdrawal and alcohol treatment in the context of individuals using alcohol to self-medicate for mental health issues.

 Addiction is a chronic disease and there should be no stigma associated with the disease.
-Addiction is not a moral shortcoming or a behavioural problem.
+Addiction is not a moral shortcoming or a behavioral problem.
 The functioning of the brain changes and keeps the cycle of addiction going.
-A non-judgemental approach and utilization of outpatient treatment modalities will help to vastly reduce the stigma around addiction and enable more people to access treatment in a timely manner.
-Most alcohol rehabs in New Jersey have professional staff that view addiction as a disease and facilitate access to treatment in a non-judgemental manner.
+A non-judgmental approach and utilization of outpatient treatment modalities will help to vastly reduce the stigma around addiction and enable more people to access treatment in a timely manner.
+Most alcohol rehabs in New Jersey have professional staff that view addiction as a disease and facilitate access to treatment in a non-judgmental manner.